vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 This would modify remap to allow setting `.` to an array of objects to have each element emitted independently.

 This turned out to require a bigger change than I expected in that `.` is linked to mutating the underlying event (metric or log).
 It's definitely doable, but would require a substantial refactoring and so caused me to take a step back and consider the alternatives, prompting this RFC.

 Using a separate `explode` transform keeps the responsibilities of the transform more clear and avoids having to refactor the `remap` transform to decouple `.` from the underlying Vector `Event` object; though we may still want to do this in the future anyway.

-## Open Questions

-1. Do we want the additional `unnest` transform?
-I included it based on [feedback that using VRL was offputting for simple cases](https://github.com/timberio/vector/pull/7038#issuecomment-817043491), but maybe the newly proposed `remap` modifications are easy enough to use that we don't need the additional transform.

 ## Plan Of Attack

-1. Implement `unnest` VRL function
-2. Modify `remap` to treat setting `.` to an array to indicate that multiple events should be emitted
+1. Modify `remap` to treat setting `.` to an array to indicate that multiple events should be emitted
-3. Implement `unnest` transform
+2. Implement `unnest` VRL function

 [1]: https://github.com/timberio/vector/issues/6330#issue-799809382
 [2]: https://discord.com/channels/742820443487993987/764187584452493323/808744293945704479